America and North Korea: How in 72 years their relations have only gone downhill

 Eight months into his term as President, however, Trump has shown little by way of changing the course taken by Obama.
 While the administration has been clear on the fact that America will no longer be patient with North Korea, there has been no consistent response to what the alternate policy would be.
 Threats of economic sanctions, military strike and playing the China card to compel North Korea to disarm are strategies that were made use of during the Obama regime as well.

-North Korea’s nuclear enterprise last week has not only taken the world by surprise, it is also deeply worrisome.
-First, it threatens to unravel the security architecture that was put in place after the end of the Second World War, which mandated that besides the five Permanent Members of the UN Security Council, the rest of the world would not be permitted to go nuclear.
+Further, North Korea’s nuclear enterprise a few months back had not only taken the world by surprise but was also deeply worrisome.
+First, it threatened to unravel the security architecture that was put in place after the end of the Second World War, which mandated that besides the five Permanent Members of the UN Security Council, the rest of the world would not be permitted to go nuclear.

-Second, North Korea’s hydrogen bomb test not only violates its own commitments to the IAEA, but also demonstrates the potential to destabilize the Korean peninsula and threaten regional peace, and also challenges a major world leader, the US.
-Both Japan and South Korea have pushed the Trump government to properly sanction the country.
+Second, North Korea’s hydrogen bomb test demonstrated the potential to destabilize the Korean peninsula and threaten regional peace and also challenged the US.
+Both Japan and South Korea pushed the Trump government to properly sanction the country.

-Third, Russian president Vladimir Putin is also concerned by Pyongyang’s test and has been unusually outspoken on the perceived threat to global peace.
-Speaking in China last week on the margins of the BRICS summit, Putin warned the North Korean leader that the survival of his regime, to a large extent depended on their nuclear development programme.
+Third, Russian president Vladimir Putin was also concerned by Pyongyang’s test and had been unusually outspoken on the perceived threat to global peace.
+Putin warned the North Korean leader that the survival of his regime, to a large extent depended on their nuclear development programme.

-But Putin, along with China, have also called on the Security Council not to slap sanctions against North Korea, pointing out that this will only exacerbate the deprivations of the population, while not really punishing the recalcitrant leadership.

-Fourth, even China, North Korea’s best friend and ally, has said it supports tougher UN measures against Pyongyang, because it doesn’t want its rising power status to be compromised by the actions of a country that is hardly a contributing member of the world community.
+Fourth, even China, North Korea’s best friend and ally, had said it supported tougher UN measures against Pyongyang, because it did not want its rising power status to be compromised by the actions of a country that is hardly a contributing member of the world community.

 As for India, the North Korea issue poses a threat of a different kind because of the possible continuing collaboration between Pyongyang, Beijing and Pakistan.
 Moreover, having stormed its own way into the world’s nuclear club, Delhi certainly doesn’t want to be other, less responsible nations to barge in as well, lest it remind the world of its own action 19 years ago.

-Does this mean that the Trump administration will be able to resolve its longest crisis that has lasted more than 70 years?
-The jury is out as international power shifts again, with China becoming the world’s largest economic power and the US seemingly becoming a more protectionist nation.
-The next few weeks and months will show us how the wind blows.
+Does this meeting mean that the Trump administration will be able to resolve its longest crisis that has lasted more than 70 years?
+The recent comments made by both the leaders about the upcoming summit definitely point towards a change in attitude.
+However, whether it indeed results in an altered relationship, we are yet to tell.

 For all the latest Research News, download Indian Express App